ShakedGold/hyprmsn/README.md

 * grim
 * eww

+# New Features
+* you can now choose to use icons instead on the daemon as images! (so now you dont have to run the daemon at startup) just go into config.ini and set use_icons to true, it works best with the Papirus icon theme

 # Getting Started
 To test the program you will need to do the following:
 1. `git clone https://github.com/ShakedGold/hyprmsn`